 - Offer the simple facts initially, then fill out the details as you continue.

 - Use soundbites to add humanity to the piece.

 - Take time to mention what you’ve achieved already, as well as your future goals.

-By being thorough, and by covering as much ground as possible, your readers will have plenty to take away.
+By being thorough and by covering as much ground as possible, your readers will have plenty to take away.
 Reading poorly-written press releases can be a chore.
 The best announcements are those which are genuinely exciting and have lots to say.
-That brings us neatly onto our next point.
+That brings us neatly to our next point.

 Don’t Be Shy About Press Release Writing